 Juan Croucier: Look, we broke up in ’92.
-Stephen quit, there was a lot of tension.
+Stephen quit; there was a lot of tension.
 Having to do it over again, I’m sure that we would have just said, look.
 We’re going to take a break.
 We’ve been making records, making videos, touring.
 We’ve been doing that for a decade.
 It’s time to give it a rest.
 We haven’t stopped.
 We just go, go.
 However, things were as they were.
-So, we broke up in ’92 and then ’97 some of the guys wanted to get back together and were being really pushy about it.
+So, we broke up in ’92, and then in ’97, some of the guys wanted to get back together and were being really pushy about it.
 I just wanted to make sure, at that point in time, that everything would be right.
-We met, and we discussed it and then as I said, some people whom I won’t name, were being very pushy about it, and it was basically my way or the highway.
+We met, and we discussed it, and then as I said, some people whom I won’t name were being very pushy about it, and it was basically my way or the highway.
 I wasn’t in the position with the responsibilities that I had raised two kids.
 To just say, yeah.
 I’ll do whatever it is we’re going to do.
 I needed to know what was happening.
 Of course, there were a couple of other little factors there too.
 But it didn’t come together at that point in time.
 That’s part of the reason we’re here today.
 Because some things happened at that point in time, that was not legal.
 So, I didn’t push the issue.
-If my partners, my band mates wanted to make a living.
-I wasn’t going to hold them back from doing that in a sense.
+If my partners, my bandmates wanted to make a living.
+I wasn’t going to hold them back from doing that, in a sense.
 I was trying to be a good person.
 However, there are agreements that we had, and those agreements just didn’t disappear because you wanted them to.
 So, look, being in a band is a difficult thing.
 Most bands don’t last that long.
-The average life of a band is about three to five years, and this is 35 years later.
-There are certain things that you learn along the way, and you have mutual respect for each other.
+The average life is about three to five years, and this is 35 years later.
+You learn certain things along the way, and you have mutual respect for each other.
 You accept each other for who they are; you are, we are.
 That leads to longevity.
-So, I believe, just speaking for me, I’ve learned from my mistakes and the bottom line, is I want Ratt to move forward.
+So, I believe, just speaking for me, I’ve learned from my mistakes, and the bottom line is I want Ratt to move forward.

-Although things are now solved, how did it feel when someone, without mention of any names, talked so much rubbish and even called you as a liar in public?
+Although things are now solved, how did it feel when someone talked so much rubbish and even called you a liar in public without mentioning any names?

 Juan Croucier: Look, an insult is only as good as the person who is insulting you.
 There are certain levels that I will not descend to, and I refuse to engage in a war of words and insults.
 It’s not good for the fans, and that’s who I care about the most.
 It is a tough business.
-If you don’t have a thick skin and can’t take a blow, don’t get in the boxing ring.
+If you don’t have thick skin and can’t take a blow, don’t get in the boxing ring.
 I wish things had worked out differently in many ways.
 One thing I’ve learned is I can’t control other people and their actions.
 I can only control what I do.
 I like to treat people like I want to be treated.
 That doesn’t always happen.
 People don’t always reciprocate respect, and there is nothing I can do.
-So, if I can’t add to somehow defusing it, and making it go away or making it a better situation.
-Then I refrain from saying anything.
-There was no way, during the period that you were alluding to, there was nothing I could add that would help to alleviate what was going on.
+If I can’t add to somehow defusing it and making it go away or make it a better situation, I refrain from saying anything.
+There was no way, during the period that you were alluding to, nothing I could add would help alleviate what was going on.

 That was a very polite answer.
 It must say that you’re talking like Paul Stanley when asked some “difficult” question “Laughs.”